LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: Introduction

-A significant issue at present is the scarcity of open-source, non-English instruction tuning datasets, as the majority of existing IT datasets are predominantly in English, marginalizing other languages \citep{weber2024investigatingmultilingualinstructiontuningpolyglot}.
-This disparity leads to inferior performance for non-English languages and increases the cost associated with their training and deployment \citep{weber2024investigatingmultilingualinstructiontuningpolyglot}.
-This lack of resources is felt most acutely for low-resource languages, such as Luxembourgish, a West Germanic language spoken by about 600\,000 people\footnote{\url{https://cursus.edu/en/23040/luxembourgish-at-its-best}}, with its primary concentration of speakers found in Luxembourg.
+A significant issue at present is the scarcity of open-source, instruction tuning datasets for underrepresented languages.
+Existing datasets are predominantly in English, marginalizing other languages and leading to inferior model performance and higher deployment costs in these settings \citep{weber2024investigatingmultilingualinstructiontuningpolyglot}.
+In the context of this work, "low-resource" refers to a scarcity of NLP tooling, open-source datasets, and specialized instruction-tuning resources.
+Luxembourgish, a West Germanic language spoken by about 600\,000 people\footnote{\url{https://cursus.edu/en/23040/luxembourgish-at-its-best}} primarily in Luxembourg, exemplifies this challenge as adequate training data is scarce.

-In this paper, we introduce LuxIT, a monolingual instruction tuning dataset in Luxembourgish, synthesized from articles of the news website RTL\footnote{\url{https://www.rtl.lu/}} and Wikipedia entries, both in Luxembourgish.
-Following the work of \citet{lothritz2025testinglowresourcelanguagesupport}, we select DeepSeek-R1-0528, as the top-performing model for Luxembourgish generation and comprehension to synthetically produce 59\,242 instruction-answer pairs.
-To validate the quality of our dataset, we assess the Luxembourgish capabilities of several LLMs before and after they have been fine-tuned on LuxIT. \\ To our knowledge, no instruction tuning dataset for Luxembourgish currently exists that has been created exclusively from monolingual seed data for the purpose of fine-tuning state-of-the-art LLMs. \\
+In this paper, we introduce LuxIT, a monolingual instruction tuning dataset in Luxembourgish, synthesized from articles of the news website RTL\footnote{\url{https://www.rtl.lu/}} and Wikipedia entries.
+Following the work of \citet{lothritz2026testing}, we select DeepSeek-R1-0528, as the top-performing model for Luxembourgish generation and comprehension to synthetically produce a final dataset of 227,507 high-quality instruction-answer pairs.
+To validate the quality of our dataset, we assess the Luxembourgish capabilities of several LLMs before and after they have been fine-tuned on LuxIT.